-Phase 1 consists of three (3) system modules, namely the corporation's two main busines processes, the underwriting and marketing system and the claims processing settlement, as well as the support Management Information System.
-In 2023, this phase was enhanced with new requirements, including preparing it to connect to the systems of potential service providers for the checkless release of indemnity payment to insured farmers and fisherfolk through Land Bank of the Philippines and the Development Bank of the Philippines digital disbursement systems or through private non-bank intermediaries, for example, Palawan Express Inc., and MLhuillier.
+Phase 1 consists of three (3) system modules, namely the corporation's two main business processes: the underwriting and marketing system and the claims processing and settlement, as well as the support Management Information System.
+In 2023, this phase was enhanced with new requirements, including preparations to connect it to the systems of potential service providers.
+This is for the checkless release of indemnity payment to insured farmers and fisherfolk through Land Bank of the Philippines and the Development Bank of the Philippines digital disbursement systems or private nonbank intermediaries, (e.g. Palawan Express Inc., and MLhuillier).

 Phase 2 consists of Head Office and Regional Offices' Accounting Systems with Consolidated Financial Statements.
-All sytems are in place, however, in 2023, these were enhanced to meet new requirements.
+All systems are in place, however, in 2023, these were enhanced to meet new requirements.
 Some of these are as follows: subsidiary ledger processing has also been provided for "accounts receivable" and acounts payable transactions.
 Bank reconciliation and monitoring system and cash management system with cash flow statement have been set on stream; so was the investment monitoring system.
 Started in July but continiung to be installed is the budget management system.
 Also, the integration of Phase 1 and Phase 2 continues to be worked on.

 Phase 3 consists of the Administrative and General Services System composed of four system modules, namely: human resource information management system (HRMIS), property and supply management system, document management system, and general support services system.
-2023, ln development of the HRMIS was outsourced from third-party developer.
+In 2023, the development of the HRMIS was outsourced from a third-party developer.